kiba/Writings/fac/chp3_new_partner.md

 **Day 91**

 Good news: I found a human!
 Her name is Rin Furukawa.
-I swore that's Japanese.
-She insisted that it's an English name, and she never heard of the Japanese before.
+I swore that's Japanese, but she insisted that it's an English name, and she never heard of the Japanese before.

 Whatever.
-It's complete utter bullshit.
+It's bullshit.

-I also made sure to give her power armor.
-I don't want her to die the moment she set into my world.
+I also made sure to give her power armor, because I don't want her to die or become really sick from the pollution in my world.

 Bad news: Due to ethics and morals, I cannot savage the stasis chambers.
 There are people who are literally frozen in time who cannot be revived for various reasons.